Tangia - Hello Gorgeous Fitness - Video Interview and Professional Fitness Photography

 I would say invest in a jumprope. because they cost around 6 bucks, you can get one at any walmart target or whatever.
 I do this a lot, especially in the winter time.
 I hate snow.
 I hate it.
 There are some days when I am just not going to go to the gym, and I love to be in the gym, but there are some days I am not going to do it.
 So I have a jumprope, and I have resistance bands and that is all I need to get a good workout.
 So jumprope pound for pound gives you the biggest bang for your buck.
 It really does work your entire body.
 Cardiovascularly as well you can do a lot of things with the jump rope.
 You can do intervals as fast as you can for 30 seconds and then slow down for 60 seconds.
 If you do that for ten minutes you are going to be specked, tryst me.
 So I suggest invest in that and resistance bands. you are talking $10 or $12, and you can throw it in the closet and under the couch.
 The best thing about them is that they are small and they travel well.
 So they are always with me when I travel somewhere because I don't want to say, "well I didn't have time."
 You have ten minutes to jump rope I don't care who you are, you do.
 So I would say invest in those.
 Start incorporating the jump rope and the resistance bands.
 You can use them for several different muscle groups.
 I use them around my ankles and do walking lunges to add resistance.
 I use the stairs at my house a lot.
 You can do pushups off of your stairs.
 You can walk up and down them, you can run up and down them.
 You can lunge on them.
 You can you can jump.
 Stairs are very versatile, so use your stairs.
 I always recommend that people incorporate burpees, again pound for pound it is one of the best workouts that you can do for your body.
 It works every muscle in your body.

-If you are searching for headshot photography, senior portraits, boudoir photography, maternity photography, or modeling portfolios in Denver, please contact Jess for our pricing and process.
+If you are searching for headshot photography, senior portraits or personal branding photography in Denver, please contact Jess for our pricing and process.

 See more Denver professional photography.